celluloid/dcell/README.md

 in a service it calls the "registry".
 There are presently two supported registry services:

-* Redis (Fast and Loose): simple and easy to use for development and prototyping, but lacks a good distribution story
+* Redis (Fast and Loose): Redis is a persistent data structures server.
+  It's simple and easy to use for development and prototyping, but lacks a good distribution story.

+* Zookeeper (Serious Business): Zookeeper is a high-performance coordination service for distributed applications.
+It exposes common services such as naming, configuration management, synchronization, and group management.
-* Zookeeper (Serious Business): has slightly more annoying client-side dependencies and more difficult to deploy than Redis, but has rock solid characteristics in a distributed scenario
+  Unfortunately, it has slightly more annoying client-side dependencies and is more difficult to deploy than Redis.

 You may pick either one of these services to use as DCell's registry.
 The default is Redis.